Renewal of Certification through Continuing Education (Pilot) Program

 The following forms are updated to meet the new Education Standards.

-DCME Certification Renewal Cover Sheet - To be used for all levels of CME renewal
+- DCME Certification Renewal Cover Sheet - To be used for all levels of CME renewal.
+(PDF)

 3 Year Continuing Educational Recertification Program